-After several months of prayer and preparation, we are excited to offer an option for worshiping in-person at each of our campuses beginning August 1.
-As we proceed with this next careful step back into gathering, we have redesigned our services to ensure that we’re honoring social distancing, adhering to county restrictions, and protecting each other well.
+After several months of our buildings being closed, we have begun to gather again in-person in small numbers at each of our campuses.
+In order to do this in a safe manner, we have redesigned our services to ensure that we honor social distancing, adhere to county restrictions, and protect each other well.
 We understand that some will feel that these measures are an overreaction and others will feel like they’re not enough.
 Thank you for your patience as we try to honor opinions of those on all sides of this issue, while seeking God’s wisdom on the best way forward for our church.

 Because we understand that the majority of you will still be joining us from home, we will continue to put resources towards crafting unique and special worship experiences that are designed to engage those joining us through a screen, while also providing a sweet, holy experience in each of our rooms.